seanrsinclair/perishing_fairness/README.md

 # Online Fair Allocation of Perishable Resources

-In this repository we include all of the code used for generating the figures and numerical simulations.
+In this repository we include all of the code used for generating the figures and numerical simulations for the paper [Online Fair Allocation of Perishable Resources](https://arxiv.org/abs/2406.02402).

 ## Supplementary Files
 - `algorithms.py` implements all of the algorithms